KoslickiLab/prokrustean/README.md

 <div id="BWT"></div>

 ## How to get eBWTs
-There are many libraries computing eBWTs from fastq or fasta files.
-Their outputs may differ based on the employed strategies, but all are valid for generating the Procrustean graph.
+There are multiple libraries computing eBWTs from fastq or fasta files.
+Their outputs are typically differ to each other based on the employed strategies, but all are valid for generating the Procrustean graph.
 Here, we provide some examples that worked in our tasks.
 ### optimalBWT
 We used [optimalBWT](https://github.com/davidecenzato/optimalBWT) for normal cases on linux environments.
 ```